 Manny Pacquiao could be on the verge of announcing his retirement for 2021 after missing almost two years of his career due to the pandemic and senatorial duties.

-The 42-year-old, who remains continuously linked to a run for President in his native Philippines, is seeking to fight twice this year before walking away for good.
+The 42-year-old, who remains continuously linked to a run for President in his native Philippines, seeks to fight twice this year before walking away for good.

 Firstly, that scenario is according to reports in his homeland.

 Dates of late April and May 15th in Las Vegas before a September to November farewell in front of his adoring fans is entirely possible.

 In Nevada, an MGM Grand farewell could undoubtedly be followed up by a swansong for Pacquiao at the 55,000-seater Philippine Arena in Bulacan.

 Regarding opponents, Mikey Garcia in the spring may well lead the ‘Pacman’ into what would be a fitting final world title fight against Terence Crawford.